savelee/leeboonstra.com/source/_posts/simple-techniques-for-solving-common-sencha-coding-problems.md

 Do you quickly want to prototype something?
 Try [Sencha Fiddle](http://fiddle.sencha.com).
 There are great tools for testing available, such as [Siesta](http://www.bryntum.com/products/siesta/).

 And last but not least, if none of these techniques help you and you are staring at your code for hours (or even days)... take a break!
 Often, when you take a break and free your mind, you can solve it right away.
 Especially if you’ve made spelling mistakes or (case sensitive) typos that can cause hours of frustration because you just don’t see them.

-Looking for more help?
-Check out one of the Sencha Ext JS and Sencha Touch [training classes](http://www.sencha.com/training) located around the world, or join an online class.